Next.js static export

 Next.js static sites

-Export your Next.js app to plain HTML and deploy it globally without running a Node.js server.
-DeployPages is optimized for output: 'export' workflows.
+Export your Next.js app to static HTML and assets, upload the out directory, and publish it globally without running a Node.js server.

 See the setup guide